Jewels of James VI and I: Spanish Match

 Charles wrote two warrants in Madrid at the end of August 1623 with the names of the potential Spanish recipients of his gifts, and jewels described in detail, and these were published by William Prynne in his Hidden Workes of Darkenes Brought to Publike Light (1645).
 According to these warrants, Inés de Zúñiga y Velasco, Countess of Olivares, would have received an "I" made of two table diamonds and a diamond cut in facets, also described as a "column", with a pendant pearl and diamond.
+Charles bought a diamond cross from one his companions, Edmund Verney, as a gift for Don Maria de Lande.
+The cross was a vintage piece, said to have belonged to Verney's ancestor Anne Weston who had been a servant of Elizabeth of York and Catherine of Aragon.

+A list of gifts exchanged were published in a French pamphlet in 1623 as Presens admirables du Roy d'Espagne au prince de Gales et ceux du prince de Gales reciproquement faicts au Roy d'Espagne, à l'Infante Dona Maria, which includes an anchor set with five diamonds for the Infanta valued at 8,000 ducats and a cross for the Countess of Olivares valued at 6,000 ducats.
+Buckingham received a diamond hat band valued at 24,000 ducats.
+Charles received crossbows, pistols, and a picture of Venus by Titian.

 James Howell described the return of some the jewels in a letter included in his Epistolae Ho-Elianae.
 Howell said Charles and Buckingham left the jewels with a Spanish secretary of state until the wedding day, the Infante "waiving to receive them".
 As the marriage plan foundered the jewels were returned.
 Howell mentions a great table diamond of 18 carats intended as a gift for Gaspar de Guzmán, Count-Duke of Olivares, this was the "Portugal diamond".
 When the convoy of ships, including the Mary Rose, carrying the jewels landed at Plymouth there was a tempest.
 Howell rode to James at Theobalds with the news that the jewels were safe.

+In 1625, Buckingham requested James send a valuable jewel shaped like an anchor, which would outshine a recent gift from the son of Duke of Savoy, as a present for Henrietta Maria newly betrothed to Prince Charles.
+Thomas Carey was sent to France with a "rich and rare Jewel".